Horror on the Orient Express

 Horror on the Orient Express is a campaign boxed set published by Chaosium in 1991 for the horror role-playing game Call of Cthulhu.
 In this adventure, the player characters use the Orient Express to search for pieces of an artifact, while a cult tries to stop them.
 The original edition won two Origins Awards and received positive reviews in game periodicals including The Unspeakable Oath, White Wolf, and Dragon.
 A revised and expanded edition was published in 2014, which won three ENnie Awards.

 Description

 The Investigators must search for the pieces of an artifact called the Sedefkar Simulacrum.
-The campaign starts in London and continues along the route of the Orient Express.
+The campaign starts in London and continues along the route that the Orient Express uses.
 A cult called the Brothers of the Skin tries to stop them.
 The game notes indicate that this is a very deadly adventure with an expected investigator mortality rate of 70%; reviewers confirmed that the adventure was very difficult to survive.

 The first edition boxed set contains: